 How often do I need to file a VAT return?

-You’ll need to file a VAT return every three months.
+You can choose to file VAT monthly, quarterly (common with most Crunch clients) or annually.
 If you don’t file a return when it’s due, you’ll incur a penalty from HMRC.

 If you’re a Crunch client, our software automatically generates your VAT return.
 You’ll be notified when a return is ready.
 Simply let us know you’re happy with it and we’ll file on your behalf.